 7.3.6 International Destinations: Place the name of the country on the last line in all- capital letters.

-7.3.7 The mail code of the originating office (suite number for HQ mail) must be placed in the top left corner of the envelope or mailing label.
+7.3.7 The mail code of the originating office (suite number for HQ mail) is placed in the top left corner of the envelope or mailing label.
 This is a mandatory requirement and is used to identify items returned for nondelivery.

 7.3.8 Avoid attention lines if possible.
-If one is necessary, placement must be on the first line of the address information.
+If one is necessary, placement is on the first line of the address information.

-7.3.9 The address information must be in proper sequence.
+7.3.9 The address information should be in proper sequence.
 Address information should be limited to five lines if possible.
 Examples: